 Depending on the nature and severity of your injury, as well as the type of industry you work in, you may or may not be able to return to your old job after recovering from your injury.
 You are entitled to recover wages lost due to the injury, loss of future wages and – depending on the nature and severity of the injury – you may be entitled to additional compensation.

-Akron Disability Compensation Attorney
+Disability Compensation Attorneys

 Workers’ compensation benefits are based off the worker’s average weekly wage (AWW) and full weekly wage (FWW).
 You need an attorney who possesses the necessary finesse to get the rate of compensation increased – a skill that can only be learned through experience.
-For more than 20 years, I have been successfully calculating my clients’ AWW and FWW to maximize their rate of pay and increase the amount of compensation they receive.
+For more than 20 years, we have been successfully calculating our clients’ AWW and FWW to maximize their rate of pay and increase the amount of compensation they receive.

-Cleveland Lawyer Helping Injured Workers Throughout Ohio
+Cleveland/Akron Lawyers Helping Injured Workers Throughout Ohio

-- Temporary total disability – Compensation an injured worker receives while he or she is unable to work due to injury.
+- Temporary total disability – Compensation an injured worker receives while he or she is unable to work due to injury

-- Permanent total disability – Compensation given when an injured worker is no longer able to perform any type of employment.
+- Permanent total disability – Compensation given when an injured worker is no longer able to perform any type of employment

-- Wage loss compensation – Compensation is awarded when an injured worker’s medical condition is such that he or she is not able to find work, or must move on to a less physically demanding job with lower pay, due to now-limited physical capabilities.
+- Wage loss compensation – Compensation is awarded when an injured worker’s medical condition is such that he or she is not able to find work, or must move on to a less physically demanding job with lower pay, due to now-limited physical capabilities

-- Permanent partial disability/permanent impairment – Compensation given for a permanent injury, or disability, done to a part of your body such as a carpal tunnel injury or a back injury.
+- Permanent partial disability/permanent impairment – Compensation given for a permanent injury, or disability, done to a part of your body such as a carpal tunnel injury or a back injury

 - Lump sum settlements and full and final settlements – An injured worker may settle all or part of his or her claim.
-For example, a worker may settle the monetary portion of the case while leaving the medical benefits portion unsettled.
+For example, a worker may settle the monetary portion of the case while leaving the medical benefits portion unsettled

-- Violation of specific safety requirement (VSSR) – A worker may obtain additional compensation when his/her injury was caused by his/her employer’s violation of a safety requirement.
+- Violation of specific safety requirement (VSSR) – A worker may obtain additional compensation when his/her injury was caused by his/her employer’s violation of a safety requirement